bolonhadev/first-react-project/README.md

 When the user Enter a URL or hit a button, then a Event happens on the page.

-This Event, even the headers, some body part, or a query it's sent to the frontend.
+This Event, even the headers, some body part, or a query is sent to the frontend.

 The frontend handle the request (event, method, data, all stuffs).